In addition, every product is hand signed by the artisan who made it, whom clients can meet and greet at our site.

 The beautiful quality of the products is thanks to the personal touch and creativity of a group of talented Bolivian female artisans in the areas of La Paz and Cochabamba.
 A unique aspect of bB is each item is special.

-Carrying its artisan’s hand signature to enable her a sense of identity, confidence and self-worth—three aspects in which Paty experienced these women struggle with daily due to various circumstances.
-In turn, this imprint allows consumers to discover her story via our website (http://beyondbeanie.org/pages/artisans), and thus encourage conscious fashion.
+Carrying its artisan’s hand signature enables her a sense of identity, confidence and self-worth—three aspects in which Paty experienced these women struggle with daily due to various circumstances.

-The current beyondBeanie product line incorporates classic as well as vibrant and colorful products, appealing to both gals and guys.
+Our product lines incorporate classic as well as vibrant and colorful products, appealing to both gals and guys.

 A variety of summer and winter beanies for men and women, from which we can highlight: